vascokk/rivus_cep/README.md

 ###Current limitations

-The project is in its infancy, so there is a number of limitations/TODOs:
+The project is in its infancy and there is a number of limitations/TODOs:

 - each query has its own events 'reservoir' (not quite memory efficient)
 - more aggregation functions are yet to be implemented;